aineethitari/unit1/Project1.md

 ## Proposed Solution

 Design statement:
-I will to design and make a digital ledger for a client who is Ms.Sato.
-The ——– will about ———— and is constructed using the software Python.
-It will take  ———- to make and will be evaluated according to the criteria ———.
+I will design and make a digital ledger for a client who is Ms.Sato.
+The ledger will be about MANA which is a digital asset token used to pay for goods and sevices on Decentraland, a virtual world where users can buy, develop, and sell land.
+This ledger will be constructed using the software Python.
+It will take approximately 3 weeks to make and will be evaluated according to the criteria:

-The cryptocurrency I am going to work with is MANA

-Justify the tools/structure of your solution

 ## Success Criteria
 1. The electronic ledger is a text-based software (Runs in the Terminal).
-2. The electronic ledger display the basic description of the cyrptocurrency selected.
+2. The electronic ledger displays the basic description of the cyrptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
-4.
-5.
+4. The electronic ledger displays MANA coverted to USD.
+5. The electronic ledger allows Ms.Sato to add a side note about her transactions.
-6.
+6. The electronic ledger

 # Criteria B: Design